sxjack/gps_nmea_logger/README.md

 An Arduino program that logs NMEA data from a GPS to an SD card.

 Intended for use with OpenLog hardware.
-Developed using an Arduino Zero clone.
+Developed using an STM32F1 'blue pill'.

 If the GPS takes Ublox commands and is on 9600 (eg a BN-220 out of the packet), it will be configured on startup for 3D airborne and the baud and update rates